larsonbc/project_convex_hull/convex-hull-project-report.md

 ### Comparison of Theoretical and Empirical Results

 - Theoretical order of growth: **O(n log n)**
-- Empirical order of growth (if different from theoretical):
+- Empirical order of growth (if different from theoretical): matches theoretical

 ![img](core-timing-analysis.png)